 This species is a real puzzle for me, the dogma being that it is monoecious holocyclic, yet I suspect a host alternation of at least some of the Aphis that appear to be this species that live on Holodiscus discolor (ocean spray).
 One possibility is that there are two or more species being slotted into this name, or, that host alternation is indeed facultative.
 The latter life cycle trait is not unknown in aphids.

 Here is one of those leads somebody can steal and run with if they want to: I wonder whether one of the Aphis that colonizes Veratrum in my area (there are at least 2 species of Aphis on Veratrum) uses Holodiscus as primary host and might be the species called A. holodisci by A.G.
 Robinson (one of my heroes who I never met in person).
-I have accumulated a lot of material from both hosts but have not had time to study it all thoroughly.
+I have accumulated a lot of material from both hosts.
 It is obvious from the field that at least one of these Veratrum-feeding Aphis is heteroecious.
 I am not yet sure about the other.
+In 2019 I conducted a host transfer experiment which completely convinced me that one of Aphis species on Veratrum is definitely heteroecious from Holodiscus.
+I hope to complete a paper on aphids of Holodiscus in the coming couple years that will officially document this.

 Aphis lupini Gillette & Palmer